- Located at Highland Mountain Bike Park in Northfield, NH — an hour and a half drive north of Boston.

 You don’t have to be an expert rider

 We welcome all riding levels.
 Highland Mountain offers trails for a full spectrum of abilities.
 We’ve hosted first-timers to advanced riders with years of experience.
 Our coaching staff is trained to evaluate campers and group them into ability levels.

 Practice makes perfect

-Most of the Ayr Academy campers are intermediate riders who just want to improve their skills, learn to catch some air or hit a famous drop at Highland.
-Each day coaches will pick a valuable fundamental for their group to work on throughout the day.
+Most of the Highland campers are intermediate riders who just want to improve their skills, learn to catch some air or hit a famous drop at Highland.
+Each day coaches teach valuable fundamental to their group and work on them throughout the day.

 We can accommodate many dietary needs.
 Meals always have a vegetarian option.
 On your enrollment forms, there will be space to describe in as much detail as possible any dietary needs.
 Please contact us with any questions